dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 #### Under Constant Threat of Asylum (and not the kind for political refugees)

-> I remember being threatened by being sent to a mental institution the
+> I remember being threatened by being sent to a mental institution
-> morning I tried to publish.
-It's a common theme in my life, along with
+> the morning I tried to publish the article on universal
+> language.
+It's a common theme in my life, along with constant
-> constant disruption of productivity via good ole' fashioned NSA
+> disruption of productivity via good ole' fashioned NSA surveillance
-> surveillance and an NSA-augmented
+> and an NSA-augmented
 > [*COINTELPRO*](https://en.wikipedia.org/wiki/COINTELPRO#See_also) on
 > steroids.
->

 > That's real cool, y'all.
 In response, I've learned to publish early
 > and publish often.
 I have uploaded nearly everything I have written
 > to Github, just in case.
 You have no idea how much satisfaction it